Mouse Resource Facility

 BAC (Bacterial Artificial Chromosome) Libraries

 Once a gene has been identified and partial sequence is obtained, it is easy to locate the gene using the mouse genome sequence databases.
-This location can then be used to identify a BAC clone containing the gene, from which the gene iteself can be cloned, sequenced and manipulated to produce a construct for testing in transgenic or gene knock-out/in mice.
+This location can then be used to identify a BAC clone containing the gene, from which the gene itself can be cloned, sequenced and manipulated to produce a construct for testing in transgenic or gene knock-out/in mice.

 We have two BAC libraries that we provide for investigator use.
 Each is composed of high-density filters containing DNA derived from colonies representing either a C57BL/6J mouse library or a 129 SJ/SvEv mouse library.
 Both libraries were obtained from BAC/PAC Resources at the Children's Hospital Oakland Research Institute (CHORI).
 Each hybridization membrane represents over 18,000 distinct mouse BAC clones, stamped in duplicate.
 Individual clones identified after screening can be obtained as stab cultures at a cost of $20 per clone in addition to a $35 set-up charge per shipment from CHORI.

 - RPCI-23: C57BL/6J Mouse BAC Library

 Cost: $30/use for MD Anderson investigators; $60/use for external investigators

 To determine the spatial and temporal pattern of expression of a gene, a northern blot analysis is generally performed.
 We are attempting to make this analysis easier for the investigator by providing RNA from adult tissues and staged embryos that is immobilized onto filters and ready for probing to detect expression of the identified gene.

 We have two northern blot filters that we provide for investigator use.
 One is of total RNA isolated from mouse adult tissues and the other is total RNA from mouse embryos at stages from e4.5 through e18.5.
 Both filters were obtained from Seegene, Inc.